fodorelli/Feedaty_Badge-Magento2Multi/README.md

 2nd) Click on "Configurations".

-3rd) Select the default scope, and insert Feedaty Merchant Code provided.
+3rd) Insert Feedaty merchant codes and Feedaty merchant secrets on relative stores .

 4th) Select preferences aboute module design, and set on enable widgets and/or product reviews.

-5th) check in other scopes, the configurations must works on the store scope.

 ### INFOS AND CONTACTS